bead

 |---|---|---|

-| Template | pub.layers.resource#template | Text with {slotName} placeholders. slots[] contains slot definitions. constraints[] holds cross-slot constraints. experimentRef links to the experiment. |
+| Template | pub.layers.resource.template | Text with {slotName} placeholders. slots[] contains slot definitions. constraints[] holds cross-slot constraints. experimentRef links to the experiment. |

-| Slot | pub.layers.resource#slot | name → slot name; required → obligatoriness; defaultValue → default filler; collectionRef → lexicon of allowed fillers; ontologyTypeRef → type constraint; constraints[] → slot-level constraint expressions. |
+| Slot | pub.layers.resource.defs#slot | name → slot name; required → obligatoriness; defaultValue → default filler; collectionRef → lexicon of allowed fillers; ontologyTypeRef → type constraint; constraints[] → slot-level constraint expressions. |

 | Constraint (slot-level) | pub.layers.defs#constraint with scope="slot" | expression holds the DSL string (e.g., self.pos == "VERB"); expressionFormat identifies the DSL (e.g., "python-expr"). |